 Risk of Total Capital Loss: *A-

-I’m still pro stock market as I believe it is one the best long term wealth building options.
-The issue right now is the indexes are more inflated than Donald Trumps ego.
+I’m still pro stock market as I believe it is one the best and only long term wealth building options for most people.
+The issue right now is the indexes are reaching record highs so eventually, a correction must occur.

-There is always a chance that the stock market could implode as no one knows the future, but despite being overvalued, I still consider the stock market one of the best long-term long term.
-Index stock and bond trackers are great options as long as you don’t need the money for at least five years and you are disciplined to buy and hold ignore the volatility.
-(Here is my article on which index trackers I buy.)
+There is always a chance that the stock market could fall as no one knows the future, but despite being historically high, I still consider the stock market one of the best long-term investments.
+Index trackers are great options as long as you don’t need the money for at least five years and you are disciplined enough to buy and hold and ignore the volatility.

 Best Investments: Property

 Returns: B+ to C